umccr/10x/insertions/DiploidViruses.md

 # Oncoviruses in DiploidNeverResponder

 Some insertions in human samples cannot be reconstructed by human genome alignment because they have an external origin, for example [oncoviruses](https://en.wikipedia.org/wiki/Oncovirus) that got integrated into a human genome.
-We want to explore such novel insertions and see if we can reconstruct their sequences and locate integration sites.
+Here, we explore such novel insertions in a [DiploidNeverResponder](https://trello.com/c/4gdQ4Tmi/65-diploid-never-responder) sample sequenced in UMCCR, and see if we can reconstruct their sequences and locate their integration sites.
+Authors: Vlad Saveliev and Arthur Hsu.

 ### Contents